hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_rule_group.html.markdown

 * `destination_port` - (Optional) Set of configuration blocks describing the destination ports to inspect for.
 If not specified, this matches with any destination port.
 See [Destination Port](#destination-port) below for details.

 * `protocols` - (Optional) Set of protocols to inspect for, specified using the protocol's assigned internet protocol number (IANA).
+If not specified, this matches with any protocol.

 * `source` - (Optional) Set of configuration blocks describing the source IP address and address ranges to inspect for, in CIDR notation.
 If not specified, this matches with any source address.
 See [Source](#source) below for details.